-The Maryland Hearing Aid Loan Bank began its twelfth year of operation in January 2015.
-This eleventh Annual Report for the Maryland Hearing Aid Loan Bank describes the status of this program between January 1, 2015 and December 31, 2015.
-At the time of this report, twelve (12) families of infants and toddlers have requested and received twenty-one (21) hearing aids from the Loan Bank since January 1, 2015.
+The Maryland Hearing Aid Loan Bank began its thirteenth year of operation in January 2016.
+This twelfth Annual Report for the Maryland Hearing Aid Loan Bank describes the status of this program between January 1, 2016 and December 31, 2016.
+At the time of this report, ten (10) families have requested and received eighteen (18) hearing aids from the Loan Bank since January 1, 2016.
 Each child is eligible to retain the loaned hearing aids for up to six (6) months.
 Loan extensions may be granted after the initial loan, for three (3) month intervals.

-The number and ages of children who received hearing aids through the Hearing Aid Loan Bank January 1, 2015 - December 31, 2015
+The number and ages of children who received hearing aids through the Hearing Aid Loan Bank January 1, 2016 - December 31, 2016

-The chart below represents the number of requests to the HALB by county between January 1, 2015 and December 31, 2015.
-Although all twenty-four jurisdictions were eligible, only audiologists from Baltimore City, Montgomery, Howard and Prince George's County as well as Audiologist in Washington DC serving families from Maryland submitted requests during this period.
+The chart below represents the number of requests to the HALB by county between January 1, 2016 and December 31, 2016.
+Although all twenty-four jurisdictions were eligible, only audiologists from Baltimore City, Montgomery, Baltimore county, as well as audiologists in Washington DC serving families from Maryland, submitted requests during this period.

 COUNTY FAMILIES REFERRED

 Baltimore City 4

-Montgomery 1
+Montgomery 2

-Howard 1

-Washington DC 4
+Washington DC 3

-Prince Georges 1

-Washington County 1
+Baltimore County 1

-Total = (Children served) 12
+Total = (Children served) 10

-Four children under the age of one, five children who were one year of age and three children who were two years of age received hearing aids from the HALB between January 1, 2015 and December 31, 2015.
+Two children under the age of one, five children who were one year of age, one child who was two years of age and 2 children over the age of three have received hearing aids from the HALB between January 1, 2016 and December 31, 2016.

-Twelve (12) children/families have received hearing aids through the HALB since January 2015.
-Four families requested and received a loan extension.
-A total of nine hearing aids from five families were returned to the Hearing Aid Loan Bank between January 1, 2015 and December 31, 2015.
-Of those returns, all five children received permanent hearing aids through private insurance, cochlear implants, or Bone Anchored Hearing Aids (BAHAs).
-Seven children/families are currently using the loaned aids.
+Ten (10) children/families have received hearing aids through the HALB since January 2016.
+Two families requested and received a loan extension.
+A total of eight hearing aids from four families were returned to the Hearing Aid Loan Bank between January 1, 2016 and December 31, 2016.
+Of those returns, all four children received permanent hearing aids, cochlear implants, or Bone Anchored Hearing Aids (BAHAs) through insurance coverage.
+Six children/families are currently using the loaned aids.